Gashmob/project-templates/README.md

 - PHP
   - Composer
+- CPP
+  - library

 ## Templates to do

-- C++
-  - Conan
+- CPP
   - executable
-    - lib
-  - Cmake
-    - executable
-    - lib